Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 • Higher voltage cars can cause severe burns and can occur by accidentally shorting out connections with metal objects.

-• Solenoid testing should be done in a well-ventilated area and extreme caution used around the batteries as hydrogen gas may be present.
+• When testing solenoids, do it in a well-ventilated area and be extremely cautious near batteries.
+There may be hydrogen gas.
 Flames and sparks can ignite these gases

 • Keep battery acid away from your skin and eyes as this can be an irritant.

-For a gasoline-powered cart, using a jumper between the large terminals will bypass the key switch and will (if the solenoid is faulty) spin the starter/alternator when the accelerator pedal is pressed.
-Using a jumper wire (preferably with alligator clips on the ends) attach one end of the wire to one of the large terminals and cautiously brush the other end on the remaining large terminal.
+If the solenoid is broken, you can bypass the key switch on a gas cart by using a jumper.
+This will spin the starter/alternator when the accelerator pedal is pressed.
+Attach a jumper wire with alligator clips to one large terminal.
+Carefully brush the other end on the remaining large terminal.
 If it sparks, note if the starter engages.
-If there is no current present, attach the wire firmly on the large terminal bridging across and effectively bypassing the solenoid.
+Attach the wire to the large terminal.
+This bypasses the solenoid if there is no current present.
 With the key on, attempt pressing the accelerator and see if the starter engages.

-If the starter does engage then the solenoid is either bad OR not receiving the control voltage to the small terminals.
+If the starter doesn’t engage, it means the solenoid is either bad or not getting control voltage.
 You will need to test the voltage across the small terminals to determine which case is true.

-If this is an electric cart, the solenoid is supplying the power to the controller, and jumpering the large terminals will allow the pedal to rev the motor up to speed – provided the solenoid is the point of failure.
+If this is an electric cart, the solenoid supplies power to the controller.
+Jumpering the large terminals allows the pedal to rev the motor up to speed.
+This works as long as the solenoid is the problem.

 How to Test A Golf Cart Solenoid Diode